Light-HD/jetsonmitrccar/src/bear_car_launch/README.md

 # bear_car_launch

-This package collects various system relevant launch files for both platform 6WD and 4WD.
+This package collects various system relevant launch files, configuration files and static maps for platfor 4WD.

 ## hardware
 - Launches files for all sensors on the real car